David Sagiv

 He became interested in Arabic literature when he was in high school in Iraq, encouraged by his teacher.
 He started collecting words for the purpose of preparing a Hebrew-Arabic dictionary when he was a news editor for the Kol Yisrael radio, in the late 1950s.
 When the dictionary was almost ready to print, including about 60,000 entries, he looked for a publisher, but could not find one.
 He waited several years until a publisher called Zohar approached him, and published the dictionary in four volumes, in 1985.
-But unfortunately, several months after the publication of the dictionary, the publisher went bankrupt.
-Following the sudden bankruptcy of Zohar Publishing, the court returned the rights to the dictionary to Sagiv, who in turn transferred them to Schocken Publishing.
+However, several months after the publication of the dictionary, the publisher went bankrupt.
+Following the bankruptcy of Zohar Publishing, the court returned the rights to the dictionary to Sagiv, who in turn transferred them to Schocken Publishing.
 After a process of updating and expansion that lasted over two decades, the dictionary was published by Schocken in 1990 in two volumes.
 An extensive and significantly upgraded version of the Sagiv Dictionary was published by Schocken in 2008.

 In 2007, David Sagiv won the Landau Award for his comprehensive work in the field of linguistics.